stgeorgeshurstville/bulletin/_docs/song.md

 1. How Great Thou Art
 2. 10,000 Reasons (Bless the Lord)
 3. Hear Our Prayer
-4. What a Friend We Have in Jesus
+4. Ancient Of Days

 ## 4pm
 1. How Deep the Father's Love
 2. Creation Awaits
-3. Ancient of Days
+3. Only A Holy God
 4. The Love of the Father

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)